MicrosoftLearning/mslearn-postgresql/Instructions/Labs/16-analyze-sentiment.md

     WHERE id = 1;
     ```

-    In the above query, you used the `STRING_TO_ARRAY` function from PostgreSQL, and to ensure there are no empty array elements, which will cause errors with the `analyze_sentiment()` function, the `ARRAY_REMOVE` function was also used to remove any elements that are an empty string.
+    In the above query, you used the `STRING_TO_ARRAY` function from PostgreSQL.
+Additionally, the `ARRAY_REMOVE` function was used to remove any array elements that are empty strings, as these will cause errors with the `analyze_sentiment()` function.

+    The output from the query allows you to get a better understanding of the `mixed` sentiment assigned to the overall review.
+The sentences are a mixture of positive, neutral, and negative sentiments.

-8. The previous query returned the `sentiment_analysis_result` directly from the query.
-However, you will most likely want to get at the underlying values within that `tuple`.
+3. The previous two queries returned the `sentiment_analysis_result` directly from the query.
+However, you will likely want to retrieve the underlying values within the `sentiment_analysis_result` `tuple`.
 Execute the following query that looks for overwhelmingly positive reviews and extracts the sentiment components into individual fields:

     ```sql
     WITH cte AS (
-        SELECT id, comments, azure_cognitive.analyze_sentiment(comments, 'en') AS sentiment FROM reviews LIMIT 100 )
+        SELECT id, comments, azure_cognitive.analyze_sentiment(comments, 'en') AS sentiment FROM reviews )
     SELECT
         id,